una-auxme/paf/doc/general/execution.md

 ## Base Service Files

 The base service files define the configurations for individual services used in the project.
-These files are included or extended in the Docker Compose files to create different execution setups.
+These files are included or extended in the Docker Compose files to create different execution setups and are not intended for standalone execution.

 ### `agent_service.yaml`